vsoch/vsoch.github.io/_posts/2020/2020-02-01-technology-better.md

 I remember distinctly being in the Boston Commons swan boats and taking a picture of a small island to my right.
 I remember that my father scolded me because I didn't ask the girl sitting next to me to look at the camera.
-The unspoken social rules for taking pictures wasn't established yet.
+The unspoken social rules for taking pictures weren't established yet.
 Are they established now?
 I think so - I typically know that I'm expected to smile for pictures, although you'll see me dead before you see me make a duck face or otherwise pose.